neitzert/FToDNS/README.md

 	1. Due to the complexity of the PoC, this will be broken down into multiple types of PoC
 		1. - [x]Direct Client to Server
 			1. - [x]Read file:
+					Status complete
 					* Run: "./ZoneGet.sh bad.lan ns.rains.io payload > output.pdf"
 			1. - [x]Write file
+					Status "ish"  works great in lab, bad in wild)
+					* Edit Resolver.sh to use your name server, read comments
+					* Run Resolver.sh YourFile.tla
+					* ssh to server, extract as described in Resolver.sh
 		1. - [ ]Client to Recursive to Authoritative
 			1. - [ ]Read file
 			1. - [ ]Write file